sls1005/cpptuples/README.md

 main()
 ```
+This creates a `CPPTuple`.
+The constructor can take any number of arguments.

-If the tuple contains two or more `cint`, you won't be able to access the `cint` element with the above syntax, so this module provides you with a new syntax:
+If the tuple contains two or more `cint`, you won't be able to access the `cint` element with the above syntax, so this module provides a new syntax:
 ```nim
 x[cint, 0]
 ```